atlassian/react-beautiful-dnd/README.md

 ### `Draggable` placeholder

 When dragging a `Draggable` we leave behind a *placeholder* `React.Element` to maintain space in the `Droppable` in order to prevent it from collapsing.
 The placeholder mimics the styling and layout (including `width`, `height`, `margin`, `tagName` and `display`) to ensure the list dimensions remain unaffected while dragging.
-It will be inserted as a direct sibling to the `React.Node` returned by the `Draggable` children function.
+It will be inserted by `react-beautiful-dnd` as a direct sibling to the `React.Node` returned by the `Draggable` children function.

 ### Adding an `onClick` handler to a `Draggable` or a *drag handle*